Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample3_RecognizeReceipts.md

 # Recognize receipts

 This sample demonstrates how to recognize and extract common fields from US receipts, using a pre-trained receipt model.
+For a suggested approach to extracting information from receipts, see [strongly-typing a recognized form][strongly_typing_a_recognized_form].

 To get started you'll need a Cognitive Services resource or a Form Recognizer resource.
 See [README][README] for prerequisites and instructions.